The Seven Deadly Sins of DevOps

 What to avoid when you start DevOps

 While there are many ways to do DevOps correctly, there are specific cardinal sins that will put you afoul of the Church of DevOps.
-From lacking an incident management tool to handle critical alerts to treating DevOps as a job title, there are many ways for you to hurt your status as an A-class DevOps shop.
 In order to achieve excellence in DevOps, it is key for executives to avoid committing the cardinal sins of DevOps that are discussed below.

 DevOps sin 1: You treat DevOps as a title, not a philosophy